 If you want to grab a bite to eat during your visit, the Top of the Rock has a few options to choose from, right in the building, including:

-Cucina & Co. – For more casual fare, check out Cucina & Co. for gourmet Mediterranean sandwiches, pastas, salads, and more.
+- Cucina & Co. – For more casual fare, check out Cucina & Co. for gourmet Mediterranean sandwiches, pasta, salads, and more.
 Dine-in or take-out.

 Need to Know